OctopusDeploy/docs/docs/deployment-examples/database-deployments/dacpac/index.md

 (The remainder of the images in this guide will use Visual Studio 2019)

 ### Connecting the project to the database
-Once you've chosen the SQL Server Database Project type, chose Next.
-Fill in the project name and click Create
+Once you've chosen the SQL Server Database Project type, choose Next.
+Fill in the project name and click **Create**

 ![](images/visual-studio-2019-project-new.png)